garrrettt/garrrettt.github.io/about.md

 <h2>Education</h2>

-- Northeastern University Class of ‘23 (Junior by credit hours)
+- Northeastern University Class of ‘23
 - Major: Computer Science and Cognitive Psychology Combined Major
-- GPA: 4.00 (unweighted), Dean’s List all semesters, Honors Program
+- GPA: 3.96 / 4.00, Dean’s List all semesters, Honors Program, President’s Award (Apr.
+2021)
-- Relevant Courses: Object Oriented Design, Algorithms and Data, Discrete Structures, Artificial Intelligence, Foundations of Data Science, Bostonography

 In addition to my CS major, I chose to add Cognitive Psychology to my major because I love thinking about social dynamics, whether its the dynamics between a product and its users or the dynamics